-A Guide to Understanding Vertical Carousels
+A Guide to Understanding Horizontal Carousels

-horizontal carousel
+horizontal carousels

 In our A Guide to Understanding Horizontal Carousels resource, we discuss how to increase available floor space and maximize storage density.
-This guide is in six sections and will provide an overview of features and benefits of utilizing a horizontal carousel storage solution.
+This guide is in six sections and will provide an overview of the features and benefits of utilizing a horizontal carousel storage solution.
 After reading, you will know which option aligns with your needs and can best benefit your workforce and productivity.

 Alternatives to Horizontal Carousels